-If you removed the Time Zone String on the destination system before restoring DBC database, restore the string after you run the post_data_restore script.
+If you removed the Time Zone String on the destination system before running the DIPMIG script, restore the string after you run it.

 # cd /opt/teradata/tdat/tdbms/XX.XX.XX.XX/etc/

 - Delete the tdlocaledef.txt file you edited to remove the Time Zone String, and rename the original tdlocaledef.txt.orig file to tdlocaledef.txt.
 For example:

 - Run the tdlocaledef utility to compile the tdlocaledef.txt file.

 - Run tpareset to restart the database and put the new tdlocaledef settings into effect, restoring the original Time Zone String:

 # tpareset -f set the Time Zone String